Help Kids Discover a Love for Learning

 The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the standard of excellence in teacher pedagogy.

 - Malone University has important, unique partnerships with local schools in Stark County- some courses are actually taught by Malone professors but within the walls of a public school.

 - Employers of our graduates say that these teachers demonstrate a commitment to address the needs of all students in caring, nondiscriminatory and equitable manner.

-- Malone earned the prestigious NCATE (The National Council for Accreditation of Teacher Education) accreditation- the standard of excellence in the teacher preparation.
+- Malone earned the prestigious CAEP (Council for the Accreditation of Educator Preparation) accreditation- the standard of excellence in the teacher preparation.